 Recently, we made a statement about the lack of racial diversity at Mediocre, our hopes for the future, and what we’re doing as a team to improve our workplace culture.
 We want ours to be a welcoming and supporting atmosphere for all people from all stretches of life.

 With this in mind, our approach to this is long-term.
 We don’t think we’ll ever be “finished” learning or changing, and we know there will always be room to grow.
 In addition to attending a diversity training through Creative Action Lab, we encourage daily equity education habits.
 Furthermore, some readings or podcasts we discuss as a group.
 We intend to have no end-date for this initiative.

 Check out the full statement for details, and how we will implement changes in our hiring practices.

-Besides our team’s ongoing anti-racist initiative, our team has seen many other changes in the past few months.
+Besides our team’s ongoing anti-racist initiative, our team has seen many other changes in 2020.
 We recently earned our GreenCheck Certification (Silver Level), and we have more exciting sustainability changes in the works.
 On the same note, check out Teagan’s blog post on our Bike Friendly Business.